led by Jill Dunkley, Health Promoter

 Please call to register as space is limited

 *Call Laura Baldwin, Program Manager at 613-279-2100 ext.
 115

 ⇒ Upcoming Sessions:

-The next sessions of Therapeutic Yoga will start in January 2020.
+The next sessions of Therapeutic Yoga starts January 20th 2020.
+Registration is required.

 Once the class is full, names will be added to the wait list for the next session.